givasile/effector/docs/design.md

 `importance(feature, mask=None) -> float >= 0` is the method-agnostic scalar
-measuring how much the **mean effect** of a feature varies — the μ-twin of `heter_score` (which measures per-instance spread), evaluated the same way it is: continuous features over the uniform grid `heter_score` averages, discrete features frequency-weighted over levels.
+measuring how much the **mean effect** of a feature varies — the μ-twin of `heter_score` (which measures per-instance spread), evaluated the same way it is: continuous features over the **(masked) data values**, discrete features frequency-weighted over levels.
 It is centering-invariant (no `centering` kwarg — the signature enforces it, and the std of the mean effect is invariant to the additive centering constant) and model-free (re-summarized from the cached local effects; the masked variant re-summarizes the subset through the same memo).

+Like `heter_score`, it is a **std-type quantity in output units** (R2), which is what makes it comparable across methods and features.
+The default — the standard deviation of the mean effect — is therefore the *only* definition for PDP, ALE, RHALE and **ShapDP**: for a linear model all four recover `|a_j| * std(x_j)`.
+**d-PDP is the one override**: its mean effect is already a derivative, whose dispersion is ~0 for a locally-linear model (a useless ranking), so it uses the mean `|derivative|` over the (masked) data values, bridged into output units by the feature's dispersion — which recovers the same `|a_j| * std(x_j)`.

+*(Historical note: ShapDP once overrode this with the canonical `mean(|phi_s|)`.
+That was removed — it is an L1 functional, off by the distribution-dependent `E|x|/std(x)` factor, and φ absorbs half of each pairwise interaction, which the other methods' importances exclude.
+Both biases made ShapDP the triage-plane outlier.
+See `docs/method_semantics.md`.)*

-The default is the standard deviation of the mean effect; ShapDP overrides it with the canonical `mean(|phi_s|)` over the (masked) instances, and d-PDP with the mean `|derivative|` (its mean effect is already a derivative, so the *dispersion* would be ~0 for a linear model). `importances(mask=None) -> (D,)` is the per-feature vector, warning once (R9) for feature types a method cannot explain. effector never sees `y`, so loss/permutation importance is out of scope by construction — importance here is a property of the fitted effect, not of a held-out error.
+`importances(mask=None) -> (D,)` is the per-feature vector, warning once (R9) for feature types a method cannot explain. effector never sees `y`, so loss/permutation importance is out of scope by construction — importance here is a property of the fitted effect, not of a held-out error.

 ## R14 — Two-block lifecycle